 IFRS 2 Share-based Payment sets out the accounting requirements for payments that are made by the transfer of equity instruments.
 IFRS 2 will only apply to local authorities in the rare circumstance that they transfer shares or other equity instruments in a subsidiary or associate in return for goods or services received.

+.

+IFRS 6 Exploration for and Evaluation of Mineral Resources specifies the accounting requirements for expenditure incurred while an entity is exploring for and evaluating mineral resources; it does not apply after the technical feasibility and commercial viability of extracting a mineral resource are demonstrable.
+This standard is not expected to be relevant to local authorities.

-IFRS 4 Insurance Contracts specifies the financial reporting for insurance contracts by an entity that issues such contracts.
+IFRS 17 Insurance Contracts specifies the financial reporting for insurance contracts by an entity that issues such contracts.
 The standard does not cover insurance contracts held by a policyholder.
-A number of transactions such as giving a financial guarantee and product or service warranties are outside the scope of IFRS 4.
+A number of transactions such as giving a financial guarantee and product or service warranties are outside the scope of IFRS 17.

-IFRS 6 Exploration for and Evaluation of Mineral Resources specifies the accounting requirements for expenditure incurred while an entity is exploring for and evaluating mineral resources; it does not apply after the technical feasibility and commercial viability of extracting a mineral resource are demonstrable.
-This standard is not expected to be relevant to local authorities..